Why Is Iago Jealous of Othello and Cassio: Explained

 Quote 1: “Mere prattle without practice/Is all his soldiership.”
 (Act 1, Scene 1)

 Here, imagine you have been working hard for your company, spending hour after hour for the well-being of your company, and handling all the tough jobs.
-But suddenly, discover that your new colleague, who is still learning the ropes, gets promoted over you.
+But suddenly, discover that your new colleague, who is still learning the ropes, gets favoured over you.

 How will you feel?